 All three food items return, though the Pretzel Roll is now branded as Prop & Peller.
 At least one of the rieslings “feels” new, though the names are so long that I may just be confused.
 It’s nice to see the Weihenstephaner (sp), after a boring run of easy-to-find macros the last couple of Festivals.

 Schinkennudeln: Pasta Gratin with Ham and Cheese – $4.25

-Roast Bratwurst served in a Pretzel Roll – $5.50
+Roast Bratwurst in a Prop and Peller Pretzel Roll – $5.75

-One of the best-selling and most popular items, this is a mildly spicy breakfast sausage served with a plump, yet comically small, pretzel roll and a side of spicy mustard.
+On the left is this year’s version, which is now served with a “Prop and Peller” Pretzel Roll, which should be the same brand as the Soft Pretzels that are served throughout the Germany Pavilion.
+The fact that they’re shipped frozen, thawed, and then baked explains a lot about why they typically taste a little stale.
+What we still have is a mildly spicy breakfast sausage served with a plump, yet comically small, pretzel roll, and a side of spicy mustard.
 It’s one of the “safer bets” that has never done much for me, but it’s worth adding to an order just for the novelty.

 Apple Strudel with Vanilla Sauce – $4

 Disney does a nice job with their Apple Strudel – the crust has a nice crispiness with a brush of sugar and the apples inside are plentiful and crisp.
 The vanilla sauce adds another layer of sweetness that contrasts nicely with the cinnamon.
 I think this is straightforward enough that it doesn’t necessarily demand a purchase, but what you’ll receive is reliably delicious.

 Frangipane Peach Tart – $4.50

 You’ll find this Tart at Sommerfest, the Germany Pavilion’s quick service.